ezsystems/repository-forms/doc/specifications/drafts/content_edit.md

 ## Additional topics

 ### Form rendering customization
-In order to benefit from the save level of flexibility legacy provided, the first thing that comes to mind is views: if we have a ContentEditView, we can easily override the template and customize the form using [form theming](https://symfony.com/doc/current/form/form_customization.html#form-theming-in-twig).
+In order to benefit from the same level of flexibility legacy provided, the first thing that comes to mind is views: if we have a ContentEditView, we can easily override the template and customize the form using [form theming](https://symfony.com/doc/current/form/form_customization.html#form-theming-in-twig).